 4. Stuffed Toys

 Stuff toys, cushions, mattresses, pillows – these cannot be recycled in Singapore.
 The stray item that reaches the sorting machine creates a menace as machines rip the outer fabric out and the stuffing creates an elaborate mess!
 So please donate these if in usable condition.
 If not, (sigh!) trashing is the way to go.

 Absolutely no, but you know this already!
-From small used tea bags to mounds of cereal that confused you by tasting like cardboard – please trash them down your chute!
-If you have some space in your balcony or backyard, you can compost at home.
+From small used tea bags to mounds of cereal that confused you by tasting like cardboard – please trash them properly bagged down your chute!
+If you have some space on your balcony or backyard, you can compost at home.
 Raw food scraps, peels, old cardboard, tea leaves and coffee grounds can all be composted.

 E-waste refers to electrical and electronic waste, such as computers, laptops, mobile phones and TVs.
 Before you dump your e-waste – see if it can be repaired and donated.
 To recycle drop off your e-waste at these designated recycling points offered by various retailers and our industry partners.
 (Please note that e-waste cannot be placed inside the blue recycling bins).